-If you like your chicken with crispy skin, this is an excellent choice.
-They make a fabulous everyday meal, and they would be perfect for a picnic or tailgating event.
-Searing and then roasting the thighs in a heavy iron skillet makes them render more of their fat, which leaves the skin crispy and delicious.
-All you need is a little salt and pepper!
+If you like your chicken with crispy skin, this recipe is sure to please.
+And since you only need chicken, oil, and salt and pepper, it is a simple dish to put together last minute.
+Crispy skin chicken thighs make a fabulous everyday meal and are perfect for a picnic or tailgating event.
+Searing and then roasting the thighs in a heavy cast iron skillet makes them render more of their fat, which leaves the skin crispy and delicious.

 Gather the ingredients.